nassiharel/backoff.js/Readme.md

 # Backoff for Node.js

-Fibonacci, exponential and fixed backoffs for Node.js.
+Fibonacci, exponential, fixed and linear backoffs for Node.js.

 ## Installation